MileHacker Logo

 Travel Insurance & Important Documents

 Comprehensive travel insurance is highly recommended.
 It protects against medical crises, emergency evacuation, trip cancellation, baggage loss/delay, and personal liability.
 Verify coverage for specific activities.
-Keep copies of important documents (passport, visa, insurance policy) separate from the originals and store digital copies in a secure cloud service for easy access.
+Keep copies of important documents (passport, visa, insurance policy) separate from the originals and store digital copies in a safe cloud service for easy access.

 Insurance Coverage